 I would argue that it’s more important to find contentment in the simplest of ways.
 That’s much more valuable than believing you need big trips and adventures to make life worthwhile.

-If you cannot quit our day job what can you do to live your best life right now?
-How can you live without money, (at least without tons of it), and still feel joyful and fulfilled?
+If you cannot quit our day job, what can you do to live your best life right now?
+How can you live a good life without money (at least without tons of it), and still feel joyful and fulfilled?

 - Do something you love.
 Carve out a few minutes each day to do something you truly love.
 Sit on your front porch and drink tea.
 Spend five minutes meditating or stretching.
 Go for a short run.
 Paint, write, sing, or dance in your living room.